> Home > Blog > The Forgotten Skill of Felting and Needle Felting

 The cheaper types of felt like you get from craft shops are usually artificial..
 Artificial felt, is made using the wet method, it has a minimum of 30% of wool fibres combined with other artificial fibres.
 This is the minimum required to hold a fabric together with the fibres alone.
 It would be difficult to achieve a stable fabric by hand at this ratio.
 All other wholly artificial felts are actually needle-felts.

 There are many classes available to learn felting both the needle felting and the wet method..
-Most craft s like Spotlight can usually put you in touch with people who teach these classes in your area.
+Most craft stores like Spotlight can usually put you in touch with people who teach these classes in your area.
 All in all it’s a fun way to make things and you can get some really fabulous and original items from making it yourself.

 Posted: Monday 26 July 2010